jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Remove the remaining hotdogs on the scene
 	- Set the spawner back up to a full count
 	- Reset the game timer
+	- Use the LevelEnd / LevelStart signals on BaseScene for this

 # Hotdog Generation
 - Set up meats randomizer in Hotdog creation